pinelle/applied-machine-learning-2/code-samples.md

 ## Applied Machine Learning II Code Samples

-These are the code samples covered in the slides in my Applied Machine Learning II workshop.
+These are the code samples covered in the slides for my Applied Machine Learning II workshop.

 ## Simple Linear Regression (Ordinary Least Squares)